 Eggøya is former island – volcanic crater, which joined to Jan Mayen around the 18th century by the sand accumulation.
 There are fumaroles on Eggøya.

 Søyla is 114 m high rock – remnant of volcano plug.
-It is much used by birds for safe breeding and around this rock there is much guano – and hence – much plant life.
+It is much used by birds for safe breeding and around this rock, there is much guano – and hence – much plant life.
 There form other interesting rock formations including natural arches, which after some time collapse.

-Unusual feature is also driftwood – trees covering the black beaches of volcanic sand.
+An unusual feature is also driftwood – trees covering the black beaches of volcanic sand.
 These trees have floated here from the big rivers of Russia and even Alaska and Canada.

 Island is rather rich with plant life, which includes 75 species of vascular plants, 180 mosses, 150 species of lichens.
 7 species of lichen are met only on Jan Mayen – they are endemics.